PaloAltoNetworks/panhandler/docs/metadata_configuration.rst

 * fqdn_or_ip

   This type will ensure the entered value matches an IPv4, IPv6, or a valid hostname pattern.
+This is the most flexible

 .. code-block:: yaml